If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 The body composition measures are more valuable than stature-weight and circumference measures as they look at the makeup of tissues in the body.

-These body composition assessments allow for people to track specific changes to the tissues when weight loss or gain is happening.
+These body composition assessments allow people to track specific tissue changes during weight loss or gain.

 Clinical Assessments

-Dual x-ray absorptiometry is the first, and this is used in research settings for the assessment of tissue components like bone mineral, fat, and lean tissue.
+Dual x-ray absorptiometry is the first, and this is used in research settings for the assessment of tissue components like bone minerals, fat, and lean tissue.

 This is considered to be the gold standard for the analysis of body composition.

-Hydrostatic weighing, or underwater weighing, looks at the Archimedes principle of buoyancy for the calculation of bone density.
+Hydrostatic or underwater weighing looks at Archimedes’ principle of buoyancy to calculate bone density.

 Fat mass is less dense than water, so we place the body in water to calculate its presence.